Amonteverde04/State-Income-Tax-Calculator/README.md

 # State Income Tax Calculator
-A simply interface for users to select their state and enter their income.
-Based on the provided parameters, a anticipated state income is calculated and displayed to the user.
-Usefuly for anyone looking at what they can expect to make in a different state.
+A simple interface for users to select their state and enter their income.
+Based on the provided parameters, an anticipated state income is calculated and displayed to the user.
+Useful for anyone interested in what they can expect to make in a different state or at a new salary.

 ## Accessing the site

 You can access the project here:

+## Using the web app

+1) Select the state where you anticipate paying taxes in, by clicking the drop down menu.

+2) Next enter your current or anticipated salary into the input box.

+3) Lastly, tap or click the ‘Calculate Income’ button to get your results.